 I want to wait in bed

 I ain’t giving in, I know my way around it

 I’ve been doing all right.”

-Just as we get comfortable, WOD amp up the intensity on the stunning rocker “Nothing To Find”.
-The song resonates of a young Bruce Springsteen, and like The Boss Granduciel has written an anthem for all us lost souls looking for meaning in our lives.
-Closer, “You Don’t Have To Go”, encapsulates the entire album.
-The track begins languidly and beautifully, but then it turns into an eye-opening, heart-pounding experience that leaves you stunned at the very end.
+Just as we get comfortable, TWOD amp up the intensity on the stunning rocker “Nothing To Find”.
+The song echoes a young Bruce Springsteen, and like The Boss, Granduciel has written an anthem for all us lost souls looking for meaning in our lives.
+Closer “You Don’t Have To Go” encapsulates the entire album.
+The track begins languidly then turns into an eye-opening, heart-pounding experience that leaves you stunned at the very end.
 When it’s over, there is only one thing left to do.
 Hit “repeat” because this is one of the albums of the year.

 Share This Article On...